 E. Wayne Nordberg was appointed as an independent director on the Board of Riley Permian upon the closing of our merger with REP LLC in February 2021.
-Mr. Nordberg is currently the Chairman and Chief Investment Officer of Hollow Brook Wealth Management, LLC, a private investment management firm serving family offices, foundations, charities and pensions, and has served in such position since 1995.
+Mr. Nordberg is currently Chairman Emeritus of Hollow Brook Wealth Management, LLC, a private investment management firm serving family offices, foundations, charities and pensions, and as Chairman and Chief Investment Officer from 1995 to 2025.
 He has over 50 years of experience in investment research and portfolio management.
 From 2003 to 2007, Mr. Nordberg was a Senior Director at Ingalls & Snyder LLC, a privately owned registered investment advisor.
 He also formerly served on the Board of Directors of Lord, Abbett & Co., a mutual fund family, from 1988 to 1998.
 Mr. Nordberg also serves as an independent director of The Reeves Utility Income Fund, a \$1 billion closed end investment trust listed on the NYSE, specializing in energy companies.